-Hearnes LRC consists of the Library, Instructional Media Center (IMC), and Learning Skills Center.
+Hearnes LRC consists of the Library, Instructional Media Center (IMC), and Center for Academic Support.
 The units are linked in a philosophy of service to students, but each is unique in what it offers.
-The Library provides access to print materials; the Instructional Media Center provides access to non-print (audio-visual) materials; and the Learning Skills Center provides individualized instruction in basic academic skills.
+The Library provides access to print materials; the Instructional Media Center provides access to non-print (audio-visual) materials; and the Center for Academic Support provides individualized instruction and tutoring.